-Unsubsidized employment must meet the following criteria to be considered appropriate.
-The employment is appropriate when the starting wage is at or above the applicable state or federal minimum wage.
-When employment does not meet the criteria, this will be considered good cause for refusing or failing to take action to secure the employment.
+Unsubsidized employment must provide the starting wage at or above the applicable state or federal minimum wage.
+When employment does not meet this criterion, it is considered good cause for refusing or failing to take action to secure the employment.